-- For the Rhubarb Filling: Wash and trim the rhubarb stalks and cut them roughly into 1-2cm pieces.
-Arrange them in an oval shape baking dish (I used 23cm x 17cm one) any leftovers can be put into a ramekin.
-Rhubarb shrinks alot so don't be afraid to pile it high.
+- For the Rhubarb Filling: Wash and trim the rhubarb stalks and cut them roughly into 2-3 cm pieces.
+Arrange them in an oval shape baking dish and toss in 2 tablespoons of brown sugar (I used 23cm x 17cm one) any leftovers can be put into a ramekin.
+Rhubarb shrinks a lot so don't be afraid to pile it high.

 - To Assemble: Pour the crumble topping over the rhubarb filling and press down gently with the back of a fork.
 Bake in the oven for 40-45 minutes until golden brown and the rhubarb starts to bubble and ooze from the sides.

 - Serve immediately with piping hot custard or a scoop of vanilla ice cream.